Professor Philip Smallwood

 Over the last two or three decades, and in addition to numerous essays, chapters, and reviews, Professor Smallwood has published 5 monographs, an anthology, edited texts and manuscripts, together with several edited collections of essays.
 His books include Modern Critics in Practice: Critical Portraits of British Literary Critics (1990), Johnson Re-Visioned: Looking Before and After (2001; 2nd. ed.
 2009), the monograph Reconstructing Criticism: Pope’s “Essay on Criticism” and the Logic of Definition (2003) and in 2004 there appeared his widely-reviewed study of Johnson’s criticism and historical thought, Johnson’s Critical Presence: Image, History, Judgment.
 His edited collection of essays, Critical Pasts: Writing Criticism, Writing History was published in the same year, and in 2005 (2nd. ed.
 2007) the co-edited volume, with Wendy James and David Boucher, for Oxford University Press, of R.G.
 Collingwood’s Philosophy of Enchantment, an edition of previously unpublished material on the European folktale, with other cultural and critical essays.

-From 2010 Professor Smallwood has been Honorary Visiting Fellow, Senior Associate Teacher and then Senior Honorary Teaching Associate in the Department of English, Bristol University.
-He is a former Fellow of the Royal Society of Arts, an Arts and Humanities Research Board and British Academy award holder, an elected member of the US Johnsonians, and has been an invited speaker at universities including Virginia, Bristol, Bucknell, Columbia, London, Penn State and the University of the Chinese Academy of the Social Sciences in Beijing.
-He is a member of the editorial board of the journal Eighteenth-Century Life and has advised extensively on university publications, research proposals and professorial appointments and promotions in both Britain and the United States.
+From 2010, Professor Smallwood has held a series of honorary academic roles in the Department of English at the University of Bristol, including Honorary Visiting Fellow, Senior Associate Teacher, Senior Honorary Teaching Associate, and currently Honorary Senior Research Fellow.
+He is a former Fellow of the Royal Society of Arts and has held awards from the Arts and Humanities Research Board and the British Academy.
+He is an elected member of the US Johnsonians and has been an invited speaker at universities including Virginia, Bristol, Bucknell, Columbia, London, Penn State, and the University of the Chinese Academy of the Social Sciences in Beijing.

 Areas of Expertise